neondatabase/website/content/docs/extensions/pg_prewarm.md

 ## Running pg_prewarm on indexes

+Just like tables, running `pg_prewarm` on frequently-used indexes can help improve query performance after a Postgres restart.
+You might also run `pg_prewarm` on indexes that are not frequently used but will be involved in upcoming heavy read operations.

 Running `pg_prewarm` on an index is similar to running it on a table, but you specify the index's OID (Object Identifier) or its fully qualified name (schema name plus index name) instead.

 Here's an example that demonstrates how to use `pg_prewarm` to preload an index into memory: